 Set the identifier in the Batch ID field.

 This option is used only for testing or for development needs.

 Leave all other default parameters as they are.

 Double-click the tFileOutputExcel component to display the Basic settings view and define the component properties.

 Set the destination file name as well as the sheet name and then select the Define all columns auto size check box.

 Save your Job and press F6 to execute it.

-Right-click the output component and select Data Viewer to display the transliterated data.
+Right-click the output component and select Data Viewer to display the formatted address data.